7 Reasons to Visit Brindisi

 1. The old town

-In Brindisi, you can see ancient palaces, the beautiful cathedral, narrow alleys and old houses full of charm.
+In Brindisi, you can see ancient palaces, a beautiful cathedral, narrow alleys, and old houses full of charm.

 Brindisi, Palazzo Arcivescovile

-The best way to explore Brindisi old town is getting lost.
-After all, the center is quite small, so you’re likely at some point to come back to the starting point.
-Indeed, missing the cathedral and the beautiful Palazzo Arcivescovile (the Archbishop Palace) overlooking the square is almost impossible.
+The best way to explore Brindisi old town is by getting lost in the maze of charming alleys.
+After all, the center is quite small, so you’re likely to come back to the starting point sooner or later.
+Indeed, missing Brindisi cathedral and the beautiful Palazzo Arcivescovile (the Archbishop’s Palace) overlooking the square is almost impossible.
 It’s the heart of the city, there are many signs and whoever you ask will show you the right way.

 Brindisi Church of San Giovanni al Sepolcro

 Finding the superb Church of San Giovanni al Sepolcro can be a little more tricky, as it is a bit hidden in a small alley near the Cathedral.
-I confess that I stumbled across it totally by chance, and couldn’t be happier.
+I confess that I stumbled across it totally by chance and couldn’t be happier.
 It is a must-see when you visit Brindisi.
-Therefore, ask the hotel where you’re staying for a map and to mark for you the exact point where the church stands.
+Therefore, ask the hotel where you’re staying for a map, marking for you the exact point where the church stands.
+Spend a few minutes outside, admiring the finely carved old capitals, and then move inside, where you’ll see a beautiful example of Romanesque style in this beautiful round-shaped small church.

 Brindisi, A Carved Capital